Normal mode features

-Select the Notifications checkbox to display notification app badge icon display options for Knox 3.4 and above supported devices.
+Select Notifications to display notification app badge icon display options for devices running Knox 3.4 and higher.

 Refer to the Application icon badges option and select either On or Off to define whether badges display when applications receive notifications.

-Select the Status bar checkbox to set the battery percentage display for Knox 3.4 and above supported devices.
+Select Status bar to set the battery percentage display for devices running Knox 3.4 and higher.
 Selecting On displays remaining batter percentage on the status bar, while selecting Off disables the battery percentage display.
-The Show battery percentage setting has an Allow user to change setting option to either Allow device user changes, Do not allow user changes or Do not allow and hide setting from user.
+The Show battery percentage setting has an Allow user to change setting option to Allow device user changes, Do not allow user changes, or Do not allow and hide setting from user.

 General sounds and vibrations

-Select the General sounds and vibrations checkbox to display device sound and vibration options for Knox 3.4 and above supported devices.
+Select General sounds and vibrations to display device sound and vibration options for devices running Knox 3.4 and higher.
 Options include:

-- Refer to the Vibrate while ringing On and Off options to set whether the mobile device vibrates upon receipt of an incoming call.
+- Vibrate while ringing determines whether the mobile device vibrates when receiving an incoming call.